decentraland/adr/content/ADR-292-customize-nametag-color.md

 -->

 1. UI changes
-  - Add a button next to the displayed username in the Passport UI.
-  - The button is visible only if the user has a claimed name.
+  - Add a color picker available only to users with a claimed name
-  - Clicking the button opens a color picker.

 2. Color picker behavior
-  - Users can:
-    - Choose from a predefined list of color presets, or
-    - Adjust the Hue value via a slider.
+  - Adjustable Hue value via a slider.
   - Saturation and Value are fixed to 0.75 and 1.0 respectively.
   - This constraint ensures sufficient contrast against the black nametag background and avoids unreadable colors.